prince-ao/hackdartmouth2024/README.md

    ```

 ### Running the Development Server
+- **Website**: The website is hosted as a Python Flask API for authenication at [TimeFrame.Study](www.timeframe.study) Hosted by GoDaddy.

 - **Website**: Navigate to the `website` directory and run `npm run dev`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - **Frontend**: In the `frontend` directory, run `npm start` to start the Expo development server.